andyk8872/pp4-team-build/README.md

 ## Structure
 ### Logic/ERD (diagrams)
+* There are two models 'Bookings' and 'Reviews'.
+These both require data to enable the completion of those functions.
 * The logic and the relationships within the database can be seen in the diagram below.
 ![ERD](static/images/schema.png)<br>